Skip to content

 Watch funding before holding overnight

-On Binance and Bybit, funding settles every 8 hours.
+On Binance and Bybit, funding settles every 8 hours on the major pairs (many Binance altcoin perps now use 4-hour intervals).
 Rates of 0.05%–0.1% per interval (≈55%–110% APR) appeared during the Mar 2024 ATH and again in early 2025.
 Holding a long perp at +0.05%/8h costs roughly 0.15% per day on notional — on a 10x position that's 1.5% of margin daily.

 Prefer isolated margin while learning